-For OJP contact(s), see the solicitation cover page.

-For contact information for Grants.gov and JustGrants, see the solicitation cover page.
+For OJP contact(s), and contact information for Grants.gov and JustGrants, see the solicitation cover page.

 Other Information

 Freedom of Information and Privacy Act (5 U.S.C.
 552 and 5 U.S.C.
 552a)

 See the OJP Grant Application Resource Guide for information on the Freedom of Information and Privacy Act (5 U.S.C.
 552 and 5 U.S.C.
 552a).